jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 #.
 Run the :command:`dcmanger subcloud add` command against a Prestaged
     subcloud.
-The ``add`` operation creates and injects a small boot loader ISO into the subcloud’s BMC’s Redfish Virtual Media device and powers on the server.
+The ``add`` operation creates and injects a small boot loader ISO into the subcloud's BMC's Redfish Virtual Media device and powers on the server.

     .. note::